February 10

 Emergency Flares

-If you break down or find yourself otherwise immobile, you don’t want to be invisible.
-Road flares, or reflective triangles you can place behind your car, can help other vehicles see you, whether you’re on a busy highway or around the next curve on a dark, deserted road.
+You don’t want to be invisible if you break down or find yourself immobile.
+Road flares, or reflective triangles you can place behind your car, can help other vehicles see you on a busy highway or around the next curve on a dark, deserted road.

 For less than $10, you can pick up a set of three flares.
-You wouldn’t be the first person to buy several sets, as these flares typically don’t last longer than an hour, and some considerably less.
-However, if they keep another car from rear-ending you in a blizzard or other low-visibility circumstance, it’s worth it.
+You wouldn’t be the first to buy several sets, as these flares typically don’t last longer than an hour, and some considerably less.
+However, it’s worth it if they keep another car from rear-ending you in a blizzard or other low-visibility circumstance.

 At Huffines Chevrolet Lewisville, we want you to have a safe winter without breakdowns.
-However, if the worst should happen, we hope you found our list of emergency items helpful as you assemble your winter emergency kit.
-If you feel like we left an important item off, please send us an email.
+However, if the worst should happen, we hope you find our list of emergency items helpful as you assemble your winter emergency kit.
+If you feel we left an important item off, please email us.
 We’ll do our best to update our list to keep everyone informed and ready.

 Tags